nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function Delete takes in 1 compulsory field (Patient ID) to identity and delete the Patient Object from the list of Patient Objects.
+The function Delete takes in 1 compulsory field (Patient ID) to identify and delete the Patient Object from the list of Patient Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 After validation, a PatientDeleteCommand object is created.
 The PatientDeleteCommand object will be executed to iterate through the list of Patient Objects.
 If Patient Object exists, it will be removed.
 Else an error message will be displayed.

 Invalid Input includes: